How the vCon MCP Server is Built

 The vCon MCP Server is built in layers, with each layer handling a specific responsibility.
 This architecture makes the server reliable, performant, and extensible.
-This post explains how it works.
+This page is the narrative architecture overview; for the per-tool surface see [Tool Reference](/mcp-server/tool-reference.md).

 The server has three main layers: